tl;dr Your action plan

 To up your chance of success, consider finding an accountability partner.
 An accountability partner is someone who coaches another person to help them keep a commitment.
 You can help each other clarify goals, celebrate wins, and even brainstorm solutions to challenges.

 For the best chance of success, hire a coach who specializes in the type of change you’re seeking.
-For exam

 If you think you might like my help, let’s talk!